 In most environments, you should not change these settings as most ISPs provide a dynamic IP address for the router when it connects to the ISP.
-If your ISP provides a fixed IP address, check Yes and enter the IP address in the field of Fixed IP Address.
+If your ISP provides a fixed IP address, check Yes to invoke this function and enter the IP address in the field of Fixed IP Address.